Garlicky Chicken with Herb Gravy

 - Preheat oven to 400°F (204°C).

 - Season chicken thighs with salt and pepper.

 - Heat canola oil in an ovenproof skillet over medium-high.
 Fry chicken thighs in hot oil until completely browned, about 5 minutes per side.
 Arrange garlic around chicken thighs.

-- Transfer skillet to preheated oven and roast until garlic is fragrant, about 15 minutes.
+- Transfer skillet to preheated oven and roast until garlic is fragrant and chicken is no longer pink in the center, about 15 minutes.

 - Remove skillet from oven and return to stovetop over medium-high heat.
 Remove chicken pieces to a platter.

 - Sprinkle flour into the skillet and stir; cook to lightly toast the flour, 1 to 2 minutes .

 - Pour chicken broth and wine into the skillet; add the rosemary and thyme.
 Bring the liquid to a boil, while scraping the bottom of the pan with the edge of a wooden spoon to deglaze.
 Once the browned bits have been loosened from the skillet, reduce heat to medium-low.
 Return chicken thighs to the skillet and cook until the sauce thickens slightly, about 3 minutes.

 - Season with salt and pepper and garnish with parsley to serve.